 The following steps use the front panel controls to adjust the sub zone volume and select sources.
-See MULTI-ZONE remote controls on page 63.
+See MULTI-ZONE remote controls on page 64 and Sub remote control unit on page 30 for more on using the remote control with the MULTI-ZONE feature.